Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 ---

-## Creating a Scratch-Friendly Home
+## Creating a scratch-friendly home

 The goal: Redirect scratching, not eliminate it.
 Here's your blueprint: